What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Road Construction Detection Task and Datasets.}} Essentially, vision-based road construction detection is an application of the object detection task to road construction scenes with custom label categories.
-It identifies and localizes road work sites and, more commonly, construction-related equipment \cite{xuehui2021dataset} or personnel \cite{PARK2023104856} at these sites, such as excavators and helmets \cite{Feng2024}.
-Several datasets have been proposed by collecting images from construction sites \cite{xuehui2021dataset, duan2022soda} or online resources \cite{Feng2024}.
-However, considering the apparent domain shifts with our research focus (urban street scenes), we will not further analyze this task or its datasets in this paper.
+Vision-based road construction detection essentially applies object detection to construction scenes with task-specific labels, aiming to identify and localize road work sites, personnel \cite{PARK2023104856}, or equipment \cite{xuehui2021dataset} such as excavators \cite{Feng2024}.
+Since existing datasets are collected from construction sites \cite{xuehui2021dataset, duan2022soda} or online resources \cite{Feng2024}, they exhibit a clear domain shift from our focus on urban street scenes and are therefore not further analyzed in this paper.